 Essentially AgriSA, through its affiliated membership, represents a diverse group of individual farmers regardless of gender, colour or creed.

 AgriSA's policy advocacy includes work on trade negotiations, industrial policy, taxation, financing, land reform, labour laws, training, farmer development, environmental affairs, water rights and water pricing, other input-related issues, farm safety, law and order, infrastructure, technology development and transfer, statistical information and local government.

-Furthermore, the organisation maintains

-an extensive communication network with its members and other affected communities, organisations and individuals.
+Furthermore, the organisation maintains an extensive communication network with its members and other affected communities, organisations and individuals.
 AgriSA is a member of high-level business, trade and agricultural entities that includes Business Unity South Africa, the International Chamber of Commerce, the World Farmers' Organisation, the Southern African Confederation of Agricultural Unions and the Cairns Group Farm Leaders.

 AgriSA communicates with its members via its two-monthly magazine, namely Agri (incorporating Die Boer/The Farmer) and an electronic newsletter.
+The magazine provides background information on policy, legislation and programmes of interest to farmers.
+It also offers advice, extension and news on topical events to more than 29 000 farmers who are members of AgriSA via the respective affiliates.
+The magazine is sent directly to each member.
+It is also distributed more widely to include opinion-formers and decision-makers.
 It is also responsible for programme content for an agricultural radio programme aired on Radio Sonder Grense (RSG).